 Types of employee harassment

 So what exactly constitutes harassment?
-Essentially, it boils down to acting inappropriately and making a coworker feel uncomfortable, but the Equal Employment Opportunity Commission (EEOC) defines it as “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.”
+Essentially harassment includes anything you or your employees do to make a coworker feel uncomfortable, but the Equal Employment Opportunity Commission (EEOC) defines it as “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.”

 Furthermore, according to the EEOC, harassment becomes unlawful when: